Anthrobotics/anthro-docs/docs/contribution-guide.md

 **What you'll be doing:**

-- Develop ablative armor for electronic systems and structural components
+- Develop protective thin film coatings for electronics

 - Work on developing and building microfluidic systems

-- Develop safe and power-dense batteries ICW the electrical team
+- Develop safe and power-dense batteries ICW the electrical teams

-- Develop radiation-hardened shielding for electronics

-- Develop ceramo-plastic armor for humanoid robots

 For related ongoing tasks, see the [TO-DO](TO-DO.md#nano) page.